jsphpl/laravan/README.md

 It also brings some neat, optional stuff:

+- Run services in docker containers and expose them via https through a reverse proxy
 - Single-command deployment of Laravel applications with rollback capability
 - Automatic database backups
 - Free TLS certificates via letsencrypt